ir-uam/RELISON/docs/source/diffusion/basics.rst

 All the information pieces passing this filter are later included in the *received* list.
 However, it might happen that we received any of the contents in the past (as it is the case of the blue content in the figure).
 Some of the available meta-information of these user-generated contents might vary (for instance, we might have received it from different users).
 So, it is interesting to somehow combine this information in order to store it in the *received* list.
 This is done by what is called an **update mechanism**.
 The outcome of the update mechanism is then included in the *received list*.

+Use of timestamps
+^^^^^^^^^^^^^^^^^^^^^^
+When they are introduced in the simulator, each user-generated content has an specific timestamp.
+If we also have information about which contents have been forwarded by users different than their creator (e.g. retweets on Twitter, shared posts on Facebook), each forwarded post also comes with a timestamp.

+The simulator takes, in the initial iteration, the smallest of these timestamps.
+Then, each iteration, the simulation increments this timestamp by taking the following available value, until no timestamp is available.
+These timestamps can be used in the simulation protocol, to define a stop condition, etc.